Do you know the lush leaves of Hoya Pachyclada are the first to lose their fitness due to overwatering?

 As Hoya Pachyclada is a slow-growing epiphyte, you need not worry about repotting it frequently.

-You need to remember the size of the pot you are planting since Hoya roots are shallow.
+Remember the pot size you are planting since Hoya roots are shallow.

-Hoya Pachyclada can stress out with frequent repotting, which is not good for their roots.
-There is less chance that Hoyas get root-bound, and it takes time.
+Hoya Pachyclada can stress out with frequent repotting, which is bad for their roots.
+There is less chance that Hoyas will get root-bound, which takes time.

-So, it’s better to wait until the plant shows the following symptoms.
+So, waiting until the plant shows the following symptoms is better.